nopnop2002/esp-idf-scp-client/scp-unlink/README.md

-# scp-get
+# scp-unlink
-Get from a file using ssh connection
+Unlink a file using ssh connection

 # Installation